chitrapu-raju/techinal-paper1/README.md

     {
         PriorityQueue<Integer> prQ = new PriorityQueue<Integer>();

-        // Adding items to the prQ using add() prQ.add(6);
+        // Adding items to the priorityQueue using add() prQ.add(6);
         prQ.add(5);
         prQ.add(15);